 If you need to cancel your registration, please note that you will be subject to a $395 administrative cancellation fee per registrant.
 We need to receive your written cancellation at least five business days before the program in order to refund your remaining tuition.
 Otherwise, your tuition will be converted to a nonrefundable credit you may apply toward any FMI program for one full year.
 Please email us at firstname.lastname@example.org to submit your cancellation request.

 Please note: If FMI cancels the event, your registration fee will be refunded.
 However, FMI cannot be held accountable for non-refundable airline tickets or other expenses related to your travel to the event.

 For questions regarding FMI's Cancellation policy, please call 800.877.1364.

 FMI reserves the right to change, add, or cancel programs according to the needs of the industry.

 If you would like to make any name changes or substitute participants please e-mail us at email@example.com.
 Substitutions can be made up to five business days prior to the start of the program.

 Dress code for this seminar is Business Attire.
-Weather in both North Carolina and Denver vaires.
+Weather in Raleigh and Chapel Hill varies.
 We recommend that you check the weather for the area prior to packing.
 Click here to see a 10-day forecast; just scroll down the page once linked.

 After 60 years of helping the engineering and construction industry enhance performance, productivity, and profitability, we believe you will return home with the tools and information to make a difference in your work.
 If for any reason you are not satisfied, please inform us by calling 800.877.1364.
 We will refund your tuition or give you a credit to use at another FMI program.